 Paralegals provide bankruptcy attorneys with specialized assistance in the areas of document preparation, legal research, and legal support:

 Because bankruptcies in the United States are all governed by federal code, cases all over the country have the potential to establish legal precedents.
 Paralegals have to stay on their toes to keep up with recent developments.

 Bankruptcy paralegals research specific issues, like exemptions (property individual debtors are allowed to keep after filing bankruptcy) and relief from stay motions (efforts of secured creditors to repossess or foreclose on a debtor’s property).

 The research that bankruptcy law paralegals perform regarding these matters is critical to the rights of debtors and creditors during bankruptcy proceedings.
 For example, a 2016 Supreme Court decision in the landmark Czyzewski v.
 Jevic Holding Corp. case over the priority with which creditors must be considered for payment hinged on precedents from as far back as 1913 and on a close reading of settlement proposals and claims in the case.

 Paralegals in bankruptcy law assist counsel in preparing statements, schedules, and statements of monthly income.
 Preparing a proof of claim and a motion for relief of automatic stay are the most common forms of document preparation.
 They also prepare preliminary drafts of motions, complaints objecting to the discharge of a debtor, and motions to sell property.
 They may also be called upon to prepare preliminary drafts of briefs or memoranda in support of—or in opposition to—motions.

-The legal support provided by paralegals in bankruptcy law includes:
+The legal support paralegals in bankruptcy law provide includes: